V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvuki : excess / double fabric, fabric with lining

-– mvuki / mvukidi : song composer
+– mvuki / mvukidi : song composer, singing composer

 – mvukila : means of support, livelihood